 Preparation

-- Peel, clean, devein and rinse shrimp.
+- Peel, devein, and rinse shrimp.
 Chop shrimp into a smaller size if desired.
 Pat dry with paper towels and place in a bowl.
-Add a generous sprinkle of creole seasoning, mix well and set aside.
+Add a generous sprinkle of creole seasoning, mix well; set aside.

-- Peel the eggplant and cut into small cubes about ½ inch square; place in a bowl and mix in a little kosher salt.
+- Peel the eggplant and cut into ½ inch cubes; place them in a colander set over a bowl; mix in a little kosher salt.
 Set aside.

 Smother the vegetables